About milia

 Symptoms of milia

-In newborns, milia look like white lumps or small clear blisters.
+In newborns, milia look like tiny white bumps.
 They come up mostly on the nose and cheeks, but they can appear anywhere on the face.
-The blisters can break easily and can leave a scaly lump.
+The bumps can break easily and leave a scaly spot.

 Milia are usually less than 1 mm across, but they can measure up to 3 mm.